 Erosion control: Critical areas, roadside cover and areas subject to wind erosion

-Livestock: Indiangrass singly or in mixtures with other native grasses provide livestock forage on rangeland, pastureland, and hayland.
+Livestock: Indiangrass growing singly, or in mixtures with other native grasses, provide livestock forage on rangeland, pastureland, and hayland.
 Forage quality is high when green and fair when mature.

 Pollinators: Indiangrass constitutes part of the native plant community in support of pollinators.